PDillis/CartPole-Cases/README.md

   action = 1
 ```

 While an improvement (as we will verify in the following section), this also presented us some stability issues.
 Mainly, there is no account for what the agent should do if the pole starts to fall to any side.
-Thus, we introduce the second controller for the angle of the pole, Unstable Control:
+Thus, we introduce the second controller for the angle of the pole (named **Unstable Control**):

 ```python
 if observation[2]>0: